 Start the server Details From the First Steps user interface Click Start the server.

-Start the server Details From a command line Enter: • Windows On Windows platforms: startserver servername UNIX On Linux and UNIX platforms: startserver.sh servername • i5/0S On System i (from the QShell command line): startserver servername at a command prompt in the install_dir/bin directory .
+From a command line Enter: Windows On Windows platforms: startserver servername Linux UNIX On Linux and UNIX platforms: startserver.sh servername • On System i (from the QShell command line): startserver servername at a command prompt in the install_dir/ bin directory.